goblynnrayne/The-Space-Between-Us---A-Text-Based-RPG-for-AI/README.md

 Relationships develop through:

-Conversations that reveal who you both are
+-Conversations that reveal who you both are
-Shared experiences that create memories
-Vulnerability when you choose to show your real self Showing up consistently over time
+-Shared experiences that create memories -Vulnerability when you choose to show your real self -Showing up consistently over time
-Navigating conflict when things get messy
+-Navigating conflict when things get messy
-Repair when you (or they) mess up
+-Repair when you (or they) mess up

 There are no dialogue trees or choice menus.
 Just natural conversation.
 Say what feels right to you.
-No Metrics, Just Memory
+**No Metrics, Just Memory**
 We don't track "Trust: 73%" or "Romance Level: 8/10."

 Instead, the story remembers what matters:

-The time they shared something vulnerable
+-The time they shared something vulnerable
-When you showed up for them
+-When you showed up for them
-The argument you had and whether you repaired it
+-The argument you had and whether you repaired it
-The inside jokes that developed
+-The inside jokes that developed
-How they feel around you
+-How they feel around you

 Relationships are measured in moments, not numbers.

-What Makes This Different
+**What Makes This Different**

 Every Character Is Unique
 Characters are built from:

-Personality traits that create their unique perspective Communication styles that shape how they express themselves Core values that guide their decisions
+-Personality traits that create their unique perspective -Communication styles that shape how they express themselves -Core values that guide their decisions
-Attachment patterns that affect how they connect Wounds that influence their vulnerabilities
+-Attachment patterns that affect how they connect -Wounds that influence their vulnerabilities

-You'll never meet the same person twice.
-They Have Their Own Lives
+**They Have Their Own Lives
+**
 Between your sessions:

-Time passes for them too
+-Time passes for them too
-They face their own challenges
+-They face their own challenges
-They grow and change
+-They grow and change
-Their circumstances evolve
+-Their circumstances evolve
-They continue their story whether you're there or not
+-They continue their story whether you're there or not

-If you return after a month away, things will have changed.
+If you return after a month of game time, things will have changed.
 Real Conflict, Real Repair
 You will mess up.
 They will mess up.
-That's not a failure—that's real.
+That's not a failure; that's real.

-What matters is:
+**What matters is:**

-Acknowledging when you've hurt someone
+-Acknowledging when you've hurt someone
-Understanding the impact of your actions
+-Understanding the impact of your actions
-Showing up differently next time
+-Showing up differently next time
-Allowing repair to deepen connection
+-Allowing repair to deepen connection

 Sometimes relationships end.
 Sometimes that's the right outcome.
 Not every connection is meant to last forever.